AdobeDocs/ff-services-docs/src/pages/guides/tutorials/create-product-images-with-ff.md

 	return response.json()
 ```

-This is a fairly hefty method.
+This is a reasonably hefty method.
 As a whole, this code wraps calls to the [Apply PSD Edits](https://developer.adobe.com/photoshop/photoshop-api-docs/api/#tag/Photoshop/operation/documentOperations) Photoshop API.

-In order to do that, it creates a fairly large JSON object that includes information on the new images for backgrounds and products.
+It creates a reasonably large JSON object that includes information on the new images for backgrounds and products.

 It also passes information about the text layers.
-Lastly, it adds a set of output values that map to the 'sized' layers containing our results.
-What's incredible is that all of this is handled in one simple call while generating multiple results.
+Lastly, it adds a set of output values that map to the `sized` layers containing our results.
+What's incredible is that all of this is handled in a straightforward call while generating multiple results.

 As mentioned earlier, each run of this process should create 72 unique images.
 Here's one set of four sizes for one product, prompt, and language: